Keith Gessen: Career

 Gessen has written about Russia for The New Yorker, The London Review of Books, The Atlantic, and the New York Review of Books.
 In 2004–2005, he was the regular book critic for New York magazine.
 In 2005, Dalkey Archive Press published Gessen's translation of Svetlana Alexievich's Voices from Chernobyl (Tchernobylskaia Molitva), an oral history of the Chernobyl nuclear disaster.
 In 2009, Penguin published his translation (with Anna Summers) of Ludmilla Petrushevskaya's There Once Lived a Woman Who Tried to Kill Her Neighbor's Baby: Scary Fairy Tales.

 Gessen's first novel, All the Sad Young Literary Men, was published in April 2008 and received mixed reviews.
 Joyce Carol Oates wrote that "in this debut novel there is much that is charming and beguiling, and much promise".
 The novelist Jonathan Franzen has said of Gessen, "It's so delicious the way he writes.
 I like it a lot."
 New York Magazine, on the other hand, called the novel "self-satisfied" and "boringly solipsistic".

 In 2010, Gessen edited and introduced Diary of a Very Bad Year: Confessions of an Anonymous Hedge Fund Manager, a book about the financial crisis.
 In 2011, he became involved in the Occupy Movement in New York City.
 He co-edited the OCCUPY!
 Gazette, a newspaper reporting on Occupy Wall Street and sponsored by n+1.
 On November 17, 2011, Gessen was arrested by the New York City police while covering and participating in an Occupy protest at the New York Stock Exchange.

 He wrote about his experience for The New Yorker.

 In 2015, Gessen co-edited City by City: Dispatches from the American Metropolis, which was named a "Best Summer Read of 2015" by Publishers Weekly.

 In 2018, Gessen's second novel, A Terrible Country, was published.
 In March 2019, it was serialized on BBC Radio 4.

-Gessen wrote a non-fiction memoir about raising his son Raffi, titled Raising Raffi: The First Five Years which was published in 2022.
+Gessen wrote a non-fiction memoir about raising his son Raffi, titled Raising Raffi: The First Five Years, which was published in 2022.

 Personal life

 Gessen is married to the writer Emily Gould and was previously married when he arrived in New York City at age 22.
 As of 2008, he resided in Clinton Hill, Brooklyn.
+He has three siblings, Daniel, Philip, and Masha.